JochenBaier/cppguard/docs/Quickstart.md

 **cppguard::cppguard**: will link cppguard and adds 'cppguard/include' folder to VS 'Additional included directories'.
 Use this for Exe or DLL targets.
 If the exe or DLL target does not contain any locks you can omit "cppguard::auto_include"

-**cppguard::auto_include**: sets  '[/FI](https://learn.microsoft.com/en-us/cpp/build/reference/fi-name-forced-include-file?view=msvc-170)' compile option with value 'cppguard.hpp'.
-This option includes 'cppguard.hpp'
+**cppguard::auto_include**: sets  '[/FI](https://learn.microsoft.com/en-us/cpp/build/reference/fi-name-forced-include-file?view=msvc-170)' compile option with value 'cppguard.h'.
+This option includes 'cppguard.h'
 in all source files of the target.
 Use this option for all targets which contains locks.
 This header enables CppGuard to monitor the usage of Locks.